nealmcb/anonymize_cvr/specification.md

 ### Aggregation Algorithm
 1. Identify rare styles (those with < 10 ballots)
-2. If total rare ballots < 10 and cannot be combined with common styles, fail with error
+2. If total ballots < 10 and cannot be combined with common styles, fail with error
 3. For rare styles:
    - Prefer combining similar rare styles together
    - If needed, combine rare styles with similar common styles